ramononis/uppaal-ecore-parser/README.md

 ### Repository initialization
 Clone the repository with the ```--recurse-submodules``` argument in order to automatically initialize and update each submodule in the repository.
 Or execute ```git submodule init && git submodule update``` in the repository after cloning normally to achieve the same.
 ### Importing projects
 In Eclipse use "File -> Import -> (General) Existing Projects into Workspace".
-Select the 'UrPal' directory as the root directory and make sure the option "Search for nested projects" is enabled.
+Select the 'uppaal-ecore-parser' directory as the root directory and make sure the option "Search for nested projects" is enabled.
 Import (at least) the following projects:
 * nl.utwente.ewi.fmt.uppaalsmc
 * org.muml.uppaal
 * org.muml.uppaal.serialization